 Calculates the resistor values, attenuation, minimum attenuation, impedance, reflection coefficient, VSWR and return loss of an impedance matching T attenuator.
-This can be built into a FLEXI-BOX, and a transmission line (50 Ohm track) PCB is available which easily adapts for this circuit with two simple trimming operations.
+This can be built into a FLEXI-BOX and a transmission line (50 Ohm track) PCB is available which easily adapts for this circuit with two simple trimming operations.
 There is also a selection of 50 Ohm RF connectors available.

 The required input and output impedance are used to calculate the minimum attenuation possible for correct impedance matching with a formula from RF Design Guide, Systems, Circuits and Equations by Peter Vizmuller Published by Artech House ISBN 0-89006-754-6